Teppi-txt/Polygon-Image-Recreation/README.md

 ### Bounding Box Detection
 In **Step 2**, when assigning shapes a color:
->  ...drawing the shape on a completely blank image, then loop through it's pixels to isolate ones without a null value and getting the corresponding pixels in the target image.
+>  ...drawing the shape on a completely blank image, then loop through its pixels to isolate ones without a null value and getting the corresponding pixels in the target image.

 This process wastes a large amount of runtime, as looping through all the pixels in the image can waste unneccesary resources if the shape is significantly smaller than the dimensions of the image.
 -   *This is seen much more prominently deep into a render, as when the current image resembles the target image more, the better shapes will be ones with small sizes, as they can provide more detail without messing up the progress already made.*